-For all optometry school applicants busy writing personal statements, this article may help.
-I highly endorse its wisdom. ~ Jane Ann Munroe, O.D., Assistant Dean of Admissions, SCCO
+For all optometry school applicants who are in the process of writing their personal statements, this article will help.
+I highly endorse its wisdom.

 According to Dr. Munroe, the goal of the personal statement is to show the admissions team mainly three things; 1) your personality, 2) your commitment to optometry, and 3) your passion and motivation that will help guide you through optometry school—the “fire in your belly.”
 Your GPA and OAT scores will speak for themselves, but the personal statement is your one opportunity to show them who you are and what sets you apart from the sea of applicants they are wading through each day.
 What makes you different?
 What makes you… you?